david-abell/simple-mern-stack/README.md

-# A simple mern stack app connecting to an Atlas Database
+# A simple mern stack app connected to an Atlas Database

 ## Why I built it this way

-- test project to experiment with Express, React and MongoDb
+- Test project to experiment with Express, React and MongoDb
 - Wanted to spin up a functional, test supported, MERN stack.
 Rather than just copying a boilerplate such as the [express-rest-boilerplate by Daniel Sousa](https://github.com/danielfsousa/express-rest-boilerplate), my goal was to understand Server/client interactions and then use the project as a base for other MERN projects.

 ## Technology used